$\lambda$ and $\rho$ Regge trajectories for the pentaquark $P_{cc\bar{c}bb}$ in the diquark-triquark picture: relations for the fully heavy pentaquarks

 where $M$ is the bound state mass (diquark, triquark or pentaquark). $\Psi_{d,t,p}({\bfr})$ denotes the wave function of the diquark, triquark, and pentaquark, respectively. $V_{d,t,p}$ represents the diquark, triquark, and pentaquark potentials, respectively (see Eq. (\ref{potv})). $\omega_1$ is the relativistic energy of constituent $1$ (quark, diquark, or antiquark), and $\omega_2$ is of constituent $2$ (quark, diquark, or triquark), \bea \omega_i=\sqrt{m_i^2+{\bf p}^2}=\sqrt{m_i^2-\Delta}\;\; (i=1,2). \eea Here, $m_1$ and $m_2$ are the effective masses of constituent $1$ and $2$, respectively.

 The effect of the finite size of the diquark is treated differently.
 In Ref. \cite{Faustov:2021hjs}, the size of diquark is taken into account through appropriate form factors, while sometimes the diquark is treated as pointlike \cite{Ferretti:2019zyh,Lundhammar:2020xvw}.
-In the present work, the spinless Salpeter equation (\ref{qsse}) is not used to calculate the masses of bound states but rather to obtain the {\rt} relations.
-For simplicity, the diquark is regarded as pointlike.
+For simplicity, the diquark is regarded as pointlike in the present work.

 Following Refs. \cite{Ferretti:2019zyh,Bedolla:2019zwg,Ferretti:2011zz,Eichten:1974af}, we employ the potential